ICI3D/ICI3D.github.io/daidd/index.md

 - 6:00-8:00 Dinner break (dinner is served at 7)
 - 8:00-9:00 Faculty research talk, computer session, or social activity

 The introductory and closing sessions will be held in Jacksonville, FL.
 The Clinic will begin on Sunday afternoon, and on Monday morning, we will travel as a group to [White Oak Conservation's Conference Center](http://www.whiteoakwildlife.org/wop/conferences/) in Yulee, FL.
 There will be a mid-session evaluation on Wednesday evening.
-The Clinic will officially end by 2pm on Saturday. **The preliminary schedule for DAIDD {{page.year}} we be available approximately one month before the Clinic.**
+The Clinic will officially end by 2pm on Saturday. **The [preliminary schedule for DAIDD {{page.year}}](./schedule) is now available.**

 Schedules from previous years: